-In November 1986, Imperial Valley College began construction of a 17,500 square foot fully state funded building that now houses Health

-Technologies programs as well as the Disabled Students Program and Services.
+In November 1986, Imperial Valley College began construction of a 17,500 square foot fully state funded building that now houses Health Technologies programs as well as the Mel Wendrick Access Center for Disabled Student Programs and Services.
 The \$2.2 million project was completed at the end of 1987.

 IVC passed its second General Obligation bond in 1987: A \$2.5 million measure that allowed the college to do major campus refurbishing and other general improvements including the opening of an extendedcampus center in El Centro, rejuvenating classrooms, the library, the college center, the counseling center, the print shop; doubling the size of the Meyer Center for Business and Commerce; and computerizing the energy control system.